 With Influencer Marketing ROI, you make difficult-to-measure marketing campaigns scalable and quantifiable.
 This key figure makes it much easier to assess which collaborations with influencers are successful and how profitable future campaigns will be.

-For a positive Influencer Marketing ROI, it is particularly important to set precise goals, to have the right metrics and to select suitable influencers.
+For a positive Influencer Marketing ROI, it is particularly important to set precise goals and to have the right metrics, but also to be able to find influencers best suitable for your brand.
 Only if influencers publish authentic and relevant visual Social Content on their account, will you achieve higher engagement rates and in the best case more conversions.
 You can read more about how to make the most of Social Content in our blog post on the topic.